- This event has passed.

 - Event Categories:

-- Accumulation of Capital, Anti-colonialism, British Imperialism, Capital Studies, Class, Class and Gender, Classes and Programs, Extractivism, Financialization, Food and politics, Globalization, historical materialism, Marx's Capital, Multi-session Classes, Political Economy, quality of life, Race, Race and Class, Revolutions Study Group, Science and Technology, Seminars and Talks, Social Reproduction, Socialism, South Africa
+- Accumulation of Capital, Anti-colonialism, British Imperialism, Capital Studies, Class, Class and Gender, Classes/Events, Extractivism, Financialization, Food and politics, Globalization, historical materialism, Marx's Capital, Multi-session Classes, Political Economy, quality of life, Race, Race and Class, Revolutions Study Group, Science and Technology, Seminars and Talks, Social Reproduction, Socialism, South Africa